By Amanda N. Wegner

 To quote the venerable Benjamin Franklin, “Wine is constant proof that God loves us and loves to see us happy.”

 And anyone with a wine room should be constantly happy.

-“Full wine rooms are popular in our larger homes,” says Scott Lowell, president, Lowell Management Services.
+“Full wine rooms are popular in our larger homes,” says Scott Lowell, president, Lowell Custom Homes.
 “We are including wine rooms in approximately 50 percent of our homes.
 In our smaller homes, we have started offering reach-in wine closets that, while functional, have also become architectural features with full-glass viewing walls, wonderful architectural backgrounds for the wine and unique flooring.
 Smaller wine areas have become very popular.”

 John Engerman, owner of Engerman Contracting, is seeing equal interest in wine rooms in his business: “It’s really getting more popular.
 Wine rooms are one of the biggest trends.”

 With the nation’s average annual wine consumption on the increase since the early 1990s, a wine room can be a great investment for those who enjoy this nectar of the gods.
 Here, we’ve talked with four local builders about the ingredients for a well-designed wine room that will ensure your reds and whites are ready at a moment’s notice.

 WHO ARE YOU?
 A DRINKER OR A COLLECTOR